 - Limits

 - Derivatives

 - Chain rule for derivatives

 - Using derivatives to calculate extrema of a function.

 - Using derivatives to graph functions

 - Applications of derivatives

+- Integration

+- Fundamental Theorem of Calculus

+- The Substitution Rule for integration

 VII.
 Evaluation

 The grade for the course will be calculated from Tests, WebAssign homework, a final exam and other work as deemed appropriate by the instructor.
 See individual instructor syllabus for details on percentages/points.